 If you have any incandescent or halogen light bulbs, replace them with LED bulbs.
 Inefficient light bulbs produce both heat and light, wasting energy.
 This is especially wasteful in the summer when you want to keep your home cool.

 Do you have tips for cutting your summer energy bills?
-Share your ideas with the community in the Earthling Forum.
+This article was originally published on May 22, 2019.